KSU Chappell Pawpaw Tree

 KSU-Chappell Pawpaw Tree is the latest introduction from Kentucky State University.
 We haven’t tasted the fruit yet but from what we have gathered it is a superb cultivar that strongly resembles Shenandoah Pawpaw tree.
-The only difference is that this is a faster-growing stronger tree!
-In fact, this is been called the most vigorous Pawpaw variety available.
+The main difference is that this is a faster growing, stronger tree!
+In fact, this has been called the most vigorous Pawpaw variety available.

 Click here for our Pawpaw growing guide.